LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   :meth:`~crappy.actuator.Actuator.get_position` are for acquiring the current speed or position of the device.
 These methods do not take any argument, and return the acquired speed or position as a :obj:`float`.
 Again, it is possible to define both methods, or only one, or none.
+They can be called no matter what the driving mode is, provided that the :py:`position_label` and/or :py:`speed_label` keys are provided as arguments in the dictionary passed to the Machine Block.
+The data is only sent to downstream Blocks if the Machine Block has outgoing Links.
 - :meth:`~crappy.actuator.Actuator.stop` should stop the device in the fastest and more durable possible way.
 It is called if a problem occurs, and at the very end of the test.
 If there is no other way to stop the device than